aws-samples/aws-ai-intelligent-document-processing/industry/mortgage/README.md

 cd idp_workshop/industry/mortgage
 ```

-4. Open the [01-document-classification.ipynb](./01-document-classification.ipynb) notebook and follow instructions in the notebook for Document Classification with Amazon Comprehend custom classifier.
+4. Open the [01-document-classification.ipynb](./01-document-classification.ipynb) notebook and follow instructions in the notebook for Document Classification with Amazon Textract Analyze Lending API.

-5. Open the [02-document-extraction-1.ipynb](./02-document-extraction-1.ipynb) notebook and follow instructions in the notebook for Document Extraction with Amazon Textract.
+5. Open the [02-document-extraction.ipynb](./02-document-extraction.ipynb) notebook and follow instructions in the notebook for Document Extraction with Amazon Textract Analyze Lending API.

-6. Open the [02-document-extraction-2.ipynb](./02-document-extraction-2.ipynb) notebook and follow instructions in the notebook for Document Extraction with Amazon Comprehend custom entity recognizer.

-7. Open the [02-document-enrichment.ipynb](./02-document-enrichment.ipynb) notebook and follow instructions in the notebook for Document enrichment (document redaction) with Amazon Comprehend PII entity recognizer.
+6. Open the [02-document-enrichment.ipynb](./02-document-enrichment.ipynb) notebook and follow instructions in the notebook for Document enrichment (document redaction) with Amazon Comprehend PII entity recognizer.

 ## Clean Up